SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 In this case, the caller maintains ownership of the object and the responsibility for the object's lifetime.
-Using `borrowing` minimizes overhead when the function is making only transient use of the object.
+Using `borrowing` minimizes overhead when the function uses the object only transiently.

 ```swift
 // `isLessThan` does not keep either argument